-South Sister Summit
+South Sister summit

-Hike Details:
+Hike details:

-Mileage: 12.5 miles out and back w/ 5,000 ft. elevation gain
+Mileage: 12.5 miles round trip w/ 5,000 ft. elevation gain

 Difficulty: Difficult

-General location: 28 miles west of Bend - Deschutes National Forest - Three Sisters Wilderness
+General location: 28 miles west of Bend - Three Sisters Wilderness - Deschutes National Forest

 Pit toilet at trailhead: Yes